isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1480.md

 Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to 30% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
-Min. spreading force of 240KN
-Must be certified intrinsically safe (e.g. ATEX certified) It can be powered by a hydraulic/electric source Training costs can be supported
-Maintenance costs not supported
+For MAS Notice 610 and Notice 1003 Regulatory Reporting.
+Eligible applicants must be FIs licensed or registered in Singapore with headcount not more than 200.

 ### Contact Information
-N.A.
+Company Name: KPMG Services Pte Ltd<br>Web URL:Home.kpmg.com/sg/en/home.html<br>Contact Hotline: 62133388<br>Contact Email: grace_tan@kpmg.com.sg<br>

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.